ruuda/picard-plugins/README.md

 ## Format Performer Tags \[[Download](https://github.com/rdswift/picard-plugins/raw/2.0_RDS_Plugins/plugins/format_performer_tags/format_performer_tags.zip)\]

-This plugin allows the user to configure the way that (instrument) performer tags are written.
+This plugin allows the user to configure the way that instrument and vocal performer tags are written.
 Once installed a settings page will be added to Picard's options, which is where the plugin is configured.

-These settings will determine the format for any Performer tags prepared.
-The format is divided into five parts: the performer; the instrument; and three user selectable groups for the extra information.
-This is set out as:

-{Group\_1} Instrument {Group\_2}: Performer {Group\_3}

-You can select the group in which each of the extra information words appears.
-These extra information words are "additional", "guest", "minor" and "solo".

-For each of the groups you can select the starting  and ending characters, and whether the group is sorted in ascending or descending order.

-For example, a performer relationship for Billy Preston playing a guest solo on the Hammond organ could be saved in any of the following formats:

-* Performer [guest solo hammond organ]: Billy Preston
-* Performer [solo hammond organ]: Billy Preston (guest)
-* Performer [hammond organ, solo]: Billy Preston (guest)
-* Performer [hammond organ]: Billy Preston (guest solo)

-This shows only a few examples of the many possible displays that can be configured.
+Please see the [user guide](https://github.com/rdswift/picard-plugins/blob/2.0_RDS_Plugins/plugins/format_performer_tags/README.md) for more information.

 -------